-At the Villages of Citrus Hills, you do have some restaurants within the community at the clubhouses, and there’s also a regular lineup of entertainment available, but for other services like shopping and medical facilities you will have to leave the community.
+On the flip side, at the Villages of Citrus Hills, you do have some restaurants within the community at the clubhouses, and there's also a regular lineup of entertainment available, but for other services like shopping and medical facilities, you will have to leave the community.

 New Home Choices

-At the Villages of Citrus Hills you also get a great selection of homes to choose from, BUT they are much more flexible with allowing you to personalize the homes to your liking.
+At the Villages of Citrus Hills, you also get a great selection of homes to choose from, but they are always very flexible with allowing customers to personalize their homes to their liking.

-Also, as far as lot selection goes, in The Villages, all new construction will be in the southern sections of the community.
+As far as lot selection goes, in The Villages, nearly all new construction will be in the southern part of the community.

-At the Villages of Citrus Hills, you have a lot more choice regarding where you’d like to be within the community and aren’t as limited.
+At the Villages of Citrus Hills, you have a little more choice regarding where you'd like to be within the community and aren't as limited.

 So for you, will it be The Villages or do you think the Villages of Citrus Hills is worth a look?

-I’ve been researching and writing about The Villages for more than a decade, and more than 15,000 people have bought my book and followed my advice before retiring there.
+I've been researching and writing about The Villages for more than a decade, and thousands of people have bought my book and followed my advice before retiring there.